salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## POST

+### Default Create

-A resource MAY support POST.
-Routes supporting POST MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
+A resource MAY support POST create.
+Routes supporting POST create MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
 The resource contained in the request MUST be created, OR the server MUST respond with an error.